 ALL EYES ON: MINIMUM

 Inspiration and good ideas often come unexpectedly.
-This is also the case for the founder and owner of the Berlin minimum stores Wilfried Lembert: The idea for the “KPM for minimum” collection came to him during a visit to the flea market...
+This was also the case for the founder and owner of the Berlin minimum stores, Wilfried Lembert: the idea for the "KPM for minimum" collection came to him during a visit to the flea market...

-It was in 2014 when minimum founder and owner Wilfried Lembert visited a flea market.
-At a stand he found an arrangement of white KPM vases.
-They made him think about the impact of the arrangement because he thought the vases, so plain in white, just didn't fit together.
-So he came up with the idea of connecting the vases with a simple, unpretentious line - the idea for the “KPM for minimum” vase series was born.
+It was 2014 when minimum founder and owner Wilfried Lembert visited a flea market.
+He found an arrangement of white KPM vases at a stall.
+They prompted him to think about the effect of the arrangement, as he thought that the vases simply didn't go together in white.
+So he came up with the idea of connecting the vases with a simple, plain line - the idea for the "KPM for minimum" vase series was born.
 Each vase in the series now has a vertical or horizontal black line, which is applied by hand with a fine brush.

-Thanks to the lines that seem to fit together, the collage of several vases creates a subtle decor that supports the visual cohesion of the group.
-The user can decide for themselves which collage should be created.
+The seemingly merging lines of the collage of several vases create a subtle decor that supports the visual cohesion of the group.
+The user can decide for themselves which collage they want to create.
 The simplicity of the vases is always retained.

-The "KPM for minimum" series also expresses the basic minimum idea, because minimum does not stand for a decor that weighs down the individual object, but rather for one that results effortlessly from a successful collage.
+The "KPM for minimum" series also expresses the fundamental idea of minimum, because minimum does not stand for a decor that weighs down the individual object, but for one that is the result of a successful collage.

 minimum founder and owner Wilfried Lembert

-Even if the design language that surrounds us changes, the essential requirements of good design remain constant.
-An object is still characterized by an inseparable connection between function and aesthetics, which improves our everyday lives, says Wilfried Lembert.
+Even if the design language around us changes, the essential requirements for good design remain constant.
+An object is still characterized by an inseparable connection between function and aesthetics that improves our everyday lives, says Wilfried Lembert.